The Clearance Shelf

 for the living to thrive

-you mention
+i mention

 this second chance

-how you picked
+how i picked

 carefully through